Search

 Visiting Micronesia

-We recently returned from an amazing trip to Micronesia where we visited the tiny island of Yap for a week then another week aboard the Truk Odyssey in Truk Lagoon.
+We resently returned from an amazing trip to Micronesia where we visited the tiny island of Yap for a week then another week aboard the Truk Odyssey in Truk Lagoon.
 The diving was incredible as well as the company.

 We started the trip in Yap where we dove with Manta Ray Bay Resort & Yap Divers.
 We spent two days diving with the giant Mantas, an experience no one should miss.
 Watching as three to six mantas danced around and above us in the water was mesmerizing.
 The weather turned a bit on us for our two days of reef diving but still beautiful.
 Unfortunately due to weather we missed seeing the mating mandarin fish, one of the other famous dive experiences.